 At Southmoor Academy we are always concerned about the health and well-being of our pupils.
 We know school life can be difficult and we are always standing by to help with any troubles that are stopping you from enjoying your time at Southmoor.
 If you have any worries and need to talk at anytime (even during the holidays) then we’re here to help you.
-Speak directly to your tutor during term time, or message us using the confidential student support form.

 Provides information, advice and counselling for young people aged 11-25 years around issues such as housing, smoking cessation, contraception, sexual health, substance use, relationships and sexuality.